dev-namespace/whisper-server/README.md

 Launches a server in `localhost:5000` that transcribes audio files with `faster_whisper`.
 I recommend running it with docker to avoid dealing with cuda, venvs, and so on.

+`whisper-server` uses the `large-v2` version of whisper by default.
+If you want to use a smaller model version, make sure you preload it in the Dockerfile.

 ## Running with docker

 Build the docker image: